Last Update: October 2015

 How Many Copies?You will need to prepare five hard copies of your self-study report and one electronic copy (maximum file size the AVMA server can accept is 4 meg).

-Where Do I Send the Self-Study Report?Mail one hard copy of your report, along with a college catalog, to each of the evaluation team members by the deadline date on your cover letter.
+Where Do I Send the Self-Study Report?Mail one hard copy of your report to each of the evaluation team members by the deadline date on your cover letter.

 AVMA staff will provide you with the mailing addresses of the CVTEA and state veterinarian team members as they are identified.
 Be sure to track your packages and notify AVMA staff to confirm that reports have been shipped.